renovatebot/renovate/docs/usage/private-modules.md

 - Use the resulting HTML encrypt page to encrypt secrets for your app before adding them to user/repository config
 - Configure the app to run with `privateKey` set to the private key you generated above

+Note: Encrypted values can't be used in the "AdminBot config".

 ### hostRules configuration using environment variables

 Self-hosted users can use environment variables to configure the most common types of `hostRules` for authentication.